ADGEfficiency/dsr-rl/PITCHME.md

 How much we squeeze out of data
 - i.e. learn a value function, learn a environment model

+Requirement for sample efficiency depends on how expensive it is to generate data
+- cheap data -> less requirement for data efficiency
+- expensive / limited data -> squeeze more out of data

 ---
 ### Four challenges
 **exploration vs exploitation**